johnsiilver/boutique/docs/README.md

 type of data will result in an error.
 The second way is if the data being stored in Boutique is not a struct type.
 The top level data must be a struct.
 In a non-generic store, these would be caught by the compiler.
-But these are easy to avoid and are generally a non-issue.
+But these are are generally non-issues.

 The third is more difficult.
 Changes are routed through **Actions**.
 **Actions** trigger **Modifers**, which also must be written.
-The concepts take a bit to understand and you have to be careful to copy the data and not mutate the data when writing **Modifier(s)**.
+The concepts take a bit to understand and you have to be careful to not mutate the data when writing **Modifier(s)**.
 This adds a certain amount of complexity.
-But once you get used to it, its very easy to follow.
+But once you get used to the method in the madness, the code is easy to follow.

 ## Where are some example applications?